Scholarship Search Services

-DegreeDirectory.org is offering scholarships of $500 and $1,000 to undergraduate students pursuing degrees in the fields of Social Sciences, Business, or Communications and Journalism.
+DegreeDirectory.org is offering $1000 scholarship to undergraduate students pursuing degrees in the fields of Social Sciences, Business, or Communications and Journalism.
 Consult website for application and deadline information.
+Deadline September 13.

 The DE-DC-MD Association of Student Financial Aid Administrators has established a scholarship fund that will award a minimum of three $1,000 scholarships to students who attend an eligible institution within each geographic area.
 An eligible institution is defined as an institution with at least one member with an active membership with the DE-DC-MD ASFAA.
 Consult website for application and deadline update for 2013.

 The scholarship will provide financial assistance to one permanent resident of Washington, DC currently enrolled at an accredited university or college full-time sophomore-level or full-time graduate student pursuing science, technology, or math discipline with a 3.0 cumulative grade point average.
 Consult website for application and deadline information.